-- Set clear expectations about the use of alcohol and other substances. - Examine your workplace and specific positions for potential risk factors and ways they can be reduced. - Consult with an expert in substance use and addiction or an occupational health and safety professional to further identify and address risks. - Stay informed about workplace injury prevention policies and programming.
+- Set clear expectations about the use of alcohol and other substances. - Examine your workplace and specific positions for potential risk factors and ways they can be reduced. - Address factors for psychological health and safety in the workplace. - Consult with an expert in substance use and addiction or an occupational health and safety professional to further identify and address risks. - Stay informed about workplace injury prevention policies and programming.